DavidChen1912/DavidChen1912/README.md

 # Hi there 👋

 I'm **Jing-Wei (David) Chen**, a senior majoring in Business Administration at **National Chengchi University**.
-My focus is on **AI and Data Science in biomedicine**, particularly AI-driven drug discovery.
+My focus is on **AI and Data Science for Bioinformatics**, particularly AI-driven drug discovery.
 I aspire to combine technical expertise and business insight to grow as an interdisciplinary professional with both technical depth and strategic vision.

 ---